 Find out and compare SD hospitals on 2016 average charges, or median (typical) price.
 After you select one hospital, you can see the average charge in all of South Dakota (e.g. avg $4714 for normal newborn, or $3682 median.
 Vaginal delivery for mom was $9948 average, and $9203 median.
 C-section average $21,448.)
 All common hospitalizations shown, such as births and maternity delivery, knee replacement (average price about $46,000), heart failure, pneumonia, bowel procedures, COPD, angioplasty, kidney transplants (median $232,218), inpatient laparoscopic gallbladder removal (avg $44,342, but $44k to $46k avg. in Sioux Falls) and much more.
 Also shows volume and length of stay.
 PricePoint site sponsored by SDAHO (hospital association)

 This file is for administrators who want to examine UT hospital market share by DRG (62 DRGs) or APR-DRG or MDC, or Average Prices and Length of Stay, or case mix trends from 2014.
 Discharge status (e.g. to home care, or expired, etc.) also provided.
 Average statewide charges start on page 18; hospital-specific information starts on page 24.
-Sample average 2014 prices: Major joint replacement $41,224; uncomplicated delivery $7622, normal newborn $2829, and Psychoses $19,073 (9.7 day average length of stay).
-Title: 2014 Utah Inpatient Hospital Utilization and Charges Profile – Hospital Detail is 450 pages long; released by UT Health Data Committee, UT Dept. of Health, 2016
+Sample average 2014 prices: Major joint replacement $41,224 ($46,600 in today’s dollars with medical inflation); uncomplicated delivery $7622, normal newborn $2829, and Psychoses $19,073 (9.7 day average length of stay).
+Title: 2014 Utah Inpatient Hospital Utilization and Charges Profile – Hospital Detail is 450 pages long; released by UT Health Data Committee, UT Dept. of Health, 2016.
+No updates available for 2019.

-State of Vermont (Act 53 Hospital reports) lists volume of inpatient hospital admissions for each VT hospital, along with the average price (charge) for the top 50 types of admission (by MS-DRG).
-See Financial and Pricing Information – Counts.
-2017 report cards show counts to calculate market share for year ending Sept.
-30, 2015
+State of Vermont (Act 53 Hospital reports) lists volume of inpatient hospital admissions for each VT hospital, along with the average price (charge) for the top 20 types of admission (by MS-DRG).
+Section on Pricing of Common Serivces – Counts.
+2019 report cards show counts to calculate market share for year ending Sept.
+30, 2017

-Find out how many outpatient surgeries (selected types) are done at each Vermont hospital, and the average price statewide (average gross charge) for period of Oct 2014 to Sept.
-2015.
+Find out how many outpatient surgeries (selected types) are done at each Vermont hospital, and the average price statewide (average gross charge) for period of Oct 2016 to Sept.
+2017.
 Prices do not include physician charges.
 Volumes include cataract surgery, endoscopy, cholecystectomy (gall bladder surgery), colonoscopy, ear tubes (myringotomy), tonsillectomy, bunionectomy, circumcision, breast biopsy, outpatient cardiac catheterization, hernia repair and more.
-Part of the State Act 53 Hospital Community Report series, published 2017
+Part of the State Act 53 Hospital Community Report series, Table 2B published May 2019

-Consumers can view median charge in 2016 for selected outpatient surgery (last tab) by hospital, ambulatory surgery center and for the state.
-Surgeries show case volume and common price for breast, hernia repair, colonoscopy, knee arthroscopy, fibroid removal, laparoscopy, gallbladder, hysterectomy.
-Hospital data (one facility at a time) shows inpatient cases by service line, financial performance & efficiency; patient satisfaction.
-Must click on additional tabs, or select printer-friendly in order to see more information.
+Consumers can view median charge in 2016 for selected outpatient surgery by hospital, ambulatory surgery center and for the state.
+Surgeries show case volume and average (median) price for breast, hernia repair, colonoscopy, knee arthroscopy, fibroid removal, laparoscopy, gallbladder, hysterectomy.
+Hospital report shows inpatient cases by service line, financial performance & efficiency; patient satisfaction.
+Must click on additional tabs to see more information.
 See detail and read carefully.
-Prepared by Virginia Health Information using 2016 data (some 2017)
+Prepared by Virginia Health Information (VHI) using 2016 price data, financial results for 2017, and patient satisfaction for 2017-2018.

 Reports show WV hospital volumes, market share for discharges by county, Inpatient and cardiac cath reports are ready-made statewide.
 All payer data.
 From WV Healthcare Authority, 2016 reports published Sept.
 2017